niloymamun/The-Complete-Dart-Learning-Guide-2023/README.md

 20. Sets
 21. Maps
 ### Section 3: Functions.
 3.1.
-No agruments and no return type </br>
+No arguments and no return type </br>
 3.2.
-No agruments with return type</br>
+No arguments with return type</br>
 3.3.
 With arguments and no return type</br>
 3.4.
 With arguments and with return type </br>